Online Learning in Welding Engineering

 Over 20 graduate courses in Welding Engineering and Materials Science and Engineering have been developed for web-based delivery, with more planned.
 Includes a listing of the courses available for the coming year, along with information on registration and course delivery.

-Tuition and fees for Distance Education students are billed at the in-state rate, regardless of the student's citizenship or location.
+Tuition and fees for online students in our degree program are billed at the in-state rate, regardless of the student's citizenship or location.

 Frequently asked questions